The Advanced Licence

-The advanced licence operator can operate in all of 24 amateur bands listed below.
-The advanced is the only grade of licence eligible to be trained as a WIA assessor and unlike other grades of licence, the advanced licensee has full reciprocal licensing with all those countries offering reciprocal licensing.
+The Advanced Licence can operate in all of 25 bands listed below.
+This is the only licence grade eligible to be trained as a WIA assessor and has fully recognised by those countries with reciprocal licensing.
 A full list of countries can be found on the ACMA website by clicking here

 |Permitted Emission Modes